nccgroup/ScoutSuite/README.md

 For further details, checkout our Wiki pages at <https://github.com/nccgroup/ScoutSuite/wiki>.

-After performing a number of AWS API calls, Scout will create a local HTML report and open it in the default browser.
+After performing a number of API calls, Scout will create a local HTML report and open it in the default browser.

 #### Amazon Web Services